 The further out you start planning your goals and deadlines, the more difficult it will become to make them realistic.
 You start to depend on assumptions of progress in certain areas, or of things outside your control coming together by specific dates.
 It requires some flexibility and you shouldn’t allow yourself to get overly stressed.
 Nevertheless, having these defined goals and dates set is what’s going to keep you on track and moving forward.

 8. Map your business plan in detail

 How are you going to reach your goals?
-It’s great to have a ton of exciting milestones, but if you have no real plan on how you’re going to hit those targets, then you’re really just hoping and wishing rather than putting in the hard work that’s needed to create a business.
+It’s great to have a ton of exciting milestones, but if you have no real plan on how you’re going to hit those targets, then you’re really just hoping and wishing rather than putting in the hard work that’s needed to create the business.

-It’s one thing to set your goals, and yet an entirely different activity to map out exactly how you’re going to get to point B, C, D, and beyond.
+It’s one thing to set your goals, and yet an entirely different activity to map out exactly how you’re going to get to points B, C, D, and beyond.
 If you find yourself questioning how to make it to your milestones, take the initiative to seek outside advice from friends, family, or personal mentors.

 Be proactive.
 Nobody can do this for you, but you won’t be able to do it all on your own, either.
 Your ability to problem-solve and navigate around your obstacles will determine the level of success with your side hustle.